 In the following table, you'll find a brief overview of marital property laws in Arizona as well as links to relevant statutes.
 You may also access FindLaw's Divorce and Property section for additional articles and helpful resources regarding this topic.

 § 25-211 et seq. of the Arizona Revised Statutes

 All property acquired by either spouse during the marriage except property that one spouse acquires:

 - As a gift or inheritance; or

-- After service of a petition for divorce, legal separation or annulment (as long as the petition results in a decree).
+- After service of a petition for divorce, legal separation, or annulment (as long as the petition results in a decree)

 |What's Classified as Separate Property?

-In addition to the exceptions mentioned above, real and personal property owned by one spouse prior to marriage and any rent, profit, or increase in value of that property is classified as separate property.
+In addition to the exceptions mentioned above, real and personal property is owned by one spouse prior to marriage and any rent, profit, or increase in value of that property is classified as separate property.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 For additional information and resources related to this topic, please visit the links listed below.